kinshuk4/daily-coding-problem-solutions/README.md

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution310.java)

----

 ### Problem 311 (Easy)

-This problem was asked by Sumo Logic.
+> This problem was asked by Sumo Logic.

-Given an unsorted array, in which all elements are distinct, find a "peak" element in `O(log N)` time.
+Given a array that's sorted but rotated at some unknown pivot, in which all elements are distinct, find a "peak" element in `O(log N)` time.

 An element is considered a peak if it is greater than both its left and right neighbors.
 It is guaranteed that the first and last elements are lower than all others.